 Both Elmaleh and Naqvi are now in jail in Manhattan pending a trial.

-After Elmaleh fled to Canada, he made numerous posts about Bitcoin and Tron, including that he was a Bitcoin investor, suggesting that maybe there is a treasure trove of Bitcoin and Tron parked in a digital currency exchange somewhere up in Canada.
+After Elmaleh fled to Canada, he made numerous posts on social media about Bitcoin and China-based Tron, including that he was a Bitcoin investor, suggesting that maybe there is a treasure trove of Bitcoin and Tron parked in a Toronto digital currency exchange – perhaps the one digital currency exchange in Toronto that provides a mixing and tumbling service for digital currencies to assist its users be anonymous to avoid the rule of law.

 He also posted a photo of Santorini on a social media platform with the caption that [one should] “die with memories, not dreams.”